Tokyo Game Show 2021 will include streams from Xbox, Square Enix and more

 Capcom, for instance, has said it will deliver “the latest game information” and Ubisoft has only said its stream will be a part of Ubiday 2021.
 Xbox has told fans to “look forward to various announcements that can only be heard here” which doesn’t really give much away either.
 Xbox’s recent presentation at Gamescom wasn’t especially mind blowing but Phil Spencer has previously said in an interview with Gamespot that he’d like Xbox to be “part of the gaming consciousness in Japan” and Xbox’s presence at Tokyo Game Show again is surely part of that effort.

 When it comes to Square Enix, its event description states that it’ll bring the “latest news about our upcoming titles, along with the pre-announced information” but no more than that.
-Final Fantasy 16 would certainly count as an upcoming title—one that plenty of fans would love an update for, too—but it seems unlikely that it’ll make an appearance.
+Final Fantasy 16 would certainly count as an upcoming title—one that plenty of fans would love an update for, too—but it's far from guaranteed that it’ll make an appearance.

-As recently as July, producer Naoki Yoshida said during a Final Fantasy 14 livestream that while the development team would like to show Final Fantasy 16 during Tokyo Game Show they would prefer the next reveal to come shortly before release.
+As recently as July, producer Naoki Yoshida said during a Final Fantasy 14 livestream that while the development team would like to show Final Fantasy 16 during Tokyo Game Show they might not make the deadline and would prefer the next reveal to come shortly before release.
 Fortunately, there are plenty of other upcoming titles Square Enix could update us on.
 Final Fantasy 14’s Endwalker expansion seems like a good candidate, given it’s set to release in November, as does Marvel’s Guardians of the Galaxy which is scheduled for October.

 With so little to go on, though, it feels like a good idea to manage our expectations for what might be shown at Tokyo Game Show even if it is hard not to get excited by the prospect of potential updates on some highly-anticipated games.
 Fortunately, it's only a matter of weeks until the show begins.